 - (1) Commander's Intent.
-The Commanding General (CG), Marine Corps Installations East-Marine Corps Base, Camp Lejeune (MCIEAST-MCB CAMLEJ) (Attn: Assistant Chief of Staff (AC/S), G-1) is responsible for the oversight and daily operation of the Consolidated Postal System (CPS).
+The Commanding General (CG), Marine Corps Installations East (MCIEAST) - MCB CAMLEJ is responsible for the oversight and daily operation of the Consolidated Postal System (CPS).
 Adherence to this Order will assist commanders in focusing on the combat readiness of their unit, while simultaneously maintaining uninterrupted mail delivery to unit personnel.
-The end-state is to provide commanders, Marines, Sailors, and their family members' effective and efficient postal support by training in the appropriate mail handling initiatives provided by the CPS. includes the Mail Handling Indoctrination Course for designated personnel, i.e., Unit Postal Officer (UPO), Unit Official Mail Managers (UOMM), Assistant Unit Postal Officer (AUPO), Assistant Unit Official Mail Managers (AUOMM), mail clerks, and mail orderlies, which will assist units in establishing or refining This is available from CPS, MCB CAMLEJ internal procedures. quality assurance section. - (2) Concept of Operations.
+The end-state is to provide commanders, Marines, Sailors, and their family members effective and efficient postal support by training in the appropriate mail handling initiatives provided by the CPS.
+This includes the Mail Handling Indoctrination Course for designated personnel, i.e., Unit Postal Officer (UPO), Unit Official Mail Managers (UOMM), Assistant Unit Postal Officer (AUPO), Assistant Unit Official Mail Managers (AUOMM), and unit mail clerks which will assist in establishing or refining internal procedures. available from CPS, MCB CAMLEJ quality assurance and quality control section.
+Unit Mail orderlies are required to be trained at the unit prior to assuming mail handling duties. - (2) Concept of Operations.
 The complex nature of mail handling procedures necessitates an ongoing technical professional military education program.
 Therefore, this Order is a progressive document, subject to periodic updates as higher headquarters publishes changes.
 The varied methods in which Marines and units deploy requires flexibility and cooperation.
 It is essential that postal matters be achieved and accomplished in a timely and proactive manner.
-Due to this intense aspect, the Postal Officer, MCIEAST-MCB CAMLEJ is authorized to deviate from this Order as the situation requires, under the provisions of the references, and their updates.
+Due to this intense aspect, the Postal Officer, MCIEAST-MCB CAMLEJ is authorized to deviate from this Order as the situation requires under the provisions of the references, and their updates.
 Refer to enclosure (1) for specific mail handling guidance.

 b.
-Subordinate Element Missions
+Tasks

-- (1) Tenant and subordinate commanders are ultimately responsible for the accuracy of their Marines' official and personal address format. - (2) In order to ensure the responsibilities outlined herein are understood and practiced, internal control procedures at the unit level must be established.
+(1) Tenant and subordinate commanders are ultimately responsible for the accuracy of their Marines' official and personal address format.

-- (3) Ensure the mailroom and unit representatives are identified to oversee its operation. - (4) Mandate every Marine checking into their new command, no matter if the Marine resides on or off base, has the appropriate directory file card on file and the information regarding the official unit address is passed on to each individual.
+- (2) In order to ensure the responsibilities outlined herein are understood and practiced, internal control procedures at the unit level must be established. - (3) Ensure the mailroom and unit representatives are identified to oversee its operation. - (4) Mandate every Marine checking into their new command, no matter if the Marine resides on or off base, has an appropriate directory file card (NAVMC 10572 or electronic equivalent thereof) as required.
+Ensure every Marine is provided the unit mailing address; however only Marines residing in the barracks are authorized to utilize the Unit Mail Room to receive mail.